-Traffic Identification -- External Posting Versus Relaying:
+Traffic Identification -- External Posting (MSA) Versus Relaying (MX):

-For email being received from outside their local operational environment, email service providers MUST distinguish between mail that will be delivered inside that environment, versus mail that is to be relayed back out to the internet.
-This allows the MTA to restrict this operation, preventing the problem embodied by "open" relays.
-Note that there are situations where this may not apply such as secondary MXs and related implementations internal to an operator's network and within their control.
+When receiving email from outside their local operational environment, email service providers MUST distinguish between unauthenticated email addressed to local domains (MX traffic) versus submission-related authenticated email that can be addressed anywhere (MSA traffic).
+This allows the MTA to restrict relaying operations, and thereby prevent "open" relays.
+Note that there are situations where this may not apply, such as secondary MXs and related implementations internal to an operator's network and within their control.